aayushvijayant/aayushvijayant/README.md

 - 👋 Hi, I’m @aayushvijayant
-- 👀 I’m interested in Quality Asurance Automation
+- 👀 I’m interested in Automation
+- 👨🏻‍💻I'm an experienced QA Engineer
 - 🌱 I’m currently learning Jenkins, CI/CD and a little bit of IaaS code
 - 💞️ I’m looking to collaborate on automation projects
 - 📫 How to reach me, drop me a mail at aayushvijayant53@gmail.com